Updated: Feb 4

 The study will allow an approach to the concerns, expectations and preferences of the participants.
 The result will have two aspects, one qualitative and the other quantitative, which will help improve palliative care protocols and end of life care of these patients.

-The other two major studies of this project are still pending to be implemented due to Covid pandemic: the study of qualified hospital volunteers supporting patients in hospitals and the study of end of life medication adjustment to optimise palliative care treatments.
+The other two major studies of this project, although well advanced in their procedures and planification, are still pending to be implemented due to Covid pandemic: the study of qualified hospital volunteers supporting patients in hospitals and the study of end of life medication adjustment to optimise palliative care treatments.
 Both studies are ready in order to be able to start at the end of this year, if the pandemic allows doing so.